castetsb/pyRobotiqGripper/README.rst

 .. code-block:: python

-    from pyrobotiqgripper import RobotiqGripper
+    import pyrobotiqgripper as rq

     #Create a Robotiq gripper object.
-    gripper = RobotiqGripper()
+    gripper = rq.RobotiqGripper()

-By default, the serial port on which the gripper is connected is automatically detected.
+By default, the serial port on which the gripper is connected is automatically detected. \
 However, you can manually specify the serial port name if you want to.
-Refer to the API documentation for more information.
+Refer to the API \
+documentation for more information.

 3-2-Robotiq gripper connected to a UR robot with RS485 URCAP installed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~